tiltowait/oregon-by-night/docs/house-rules.md

 **Dominate:** When Dominate is combined with Blood of Potency, the Dominator uses his current Generation for anything based on it.
 However, lingering effects decay to the Dominator’s natural Generation once the Potency effect ends.
 When this happens, any Dominate effects upon those of lower Generation than the Dominator immediately end.

+<u>You may 'let someone into your mind'.
+By agreeing to do so, you make a Willpower roll, difficulty 7.
+Every success you acquire lowers the other person's Difficulty on their Dominate roll by 1, minimum 2.
+You may not be coerced or Dominated (et al) into this consent in any way.
+There is no way to ensure that the Dominator will only implant or remove that which you agreed upon.
+Caveat Emptor.</u>

 **Shape of the Beast:** When in any Flight or War form that has teeth, you still have access to your Vampire Fangs and you cause The Kiss when you bite.
 In bat form you may only drink 1 Blood Point every 2 combat turns.
 War Forms may drink 3 per combat turn, as is standard for RAW.

 **Numina, Hedge Magic, Etc:** PC Mortals purchase Numina the same way Vampires purchase Out Of Clan Disciplines for both Freebie Points and XP.
 If such a mortal is Embraced, all these Freebies and XP fall into a Pool which may only be spent on Disciplines or Supernatural Merits that directly affect your person.